 Again this is something to have a clear understanding of especially if you’re new to penny stocks.
 Many of the reasons traders will stray away from things like OTC penny stocks has a lot to do with reporting requirements.
 This refers to the company’s responsibility to put out timely information through the submission of public filings to the SEC.
 Today, there are different tiers of the OTC, each with its own minimum for publicly available information.
 However, there are also minimum price requirements as well.

 When it comes to NASDAQ and NYSE penny stocks, the exchanges will require the companies to keep their prices above $1.
 In the event shares dip below that level, the exchange may end up delisting that penny stock, which would then trade on the OTC.

 Are OTC Penny Stocks bad?
-No, they aren’t “bad” but you should understand that you may need to do a bit more research before buying them.
-Understand what the company does, when it last released news, is there a business plan and a clear end game.
+No, they aren’t “bad,” but you should understand that you may need to do a bit more research before buying them.
+Understand what the company does, when it last released news, and whether there is a business plan and a clear end game.
 Things like this can help you sift through the best penny stocks to buy and ones to avoid.